CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 * Showcase my skills and Achievements.

 ### Vision
-* Be part of an evolution in medical technologies(including AI) that will result in accurate medical diagnostics, prognostics and companion diagnostics, and advancements in biomedical research.
+* Be part of an evolution in medical technologies that will result in accurate medical diagnostics, prognostics and companion diagnostics, and advancements in biomedical research.
 * Make connections with great developers and endeavor to become one of them.
-* Bring Technology Innovation to the heart of the underdeveloped world.
+* Be part of great Innovation in biomedical technologies.

 ### Slogan
 > <b>Desire - Pursue - Believe - Acquire</b>.